-Beyond Genes: Leveraging Sleep, Exercise, and Diet to Improve ADHD
+Beyond Genes: Leveraging Sleep, Exercise, and Nutrition to Improve ADHD

 Dubbed “hyperkinetic disorder” 50 years ago, ADHD was first associated with hyperactivity and weak impulse control alone.
 Since then — and particularly over the last decade — our understanding of the condition has blossomed; we now know that its symptoms range from inattention to self-regulation to emotional sensitivity and beyond.